“Self confidence is the best outfit, rock it and own it”

 People have their right to an opinion and you have a right to ignore it.
 Not everyone is as kind as you are and sometimes people feel the need make negative comments which aren’t going to make you feel too good.
 But don’t base your self-worth on the opinions of others, especially if those opinions aren’t even from close friends.
 Dress for yourself because when you feel good it doesn’t matter what other people say, confidence is all about the way you carry yourself.

 We’re all dealing with our own body issues and that’s why I think it’s important that we all open up about them with others.
 The moment you open up to someone else and they in return share their own insecurities, you will feel more at peace with who you are.
 You will release that you’re not the only one who has body issues and sharing them with others will allow you to feel more comfortable in your own skin.

 Replace cruel self-criticism with affirmations

 We’re all human and we’re not going to wake up every morning and feel like Beyoncé.
 It doesn’t matter who we are and how hard we try to remove negative thoughts, they are going to creep into our mind from time to time.
-All we can do is keep sending ourselves loving and positive thoughts, especially on those unconfident days.
+All we can do is keep sending ourselves loving and positive thoughts.
 Quiet the mean girl in your head with loving and respectful affirmations, because what you think about yourself is the most important opinion of them all.